 Pain can occur for several days and then disappear.
 It can come back weeks or months later.

 If the tooth continues to cause pain, is infected or interferes with nearby teeth, the usual treatment is to take it out.
 Extracting one tooth can take 5 to 30 minutes, depending on where it is.
 In some cases, an infection requires antibiotics.

 Patients are often referred to an oral and maxillofacial surgeon to have an impacted tooth removed.
-Before removing the tooth, your dentist or surgeon will discuss the procedure and the type of anesthesia and sedatives he or she will use.
-You will not be able to eat for six hours before surgery.
+Before removing the tooth, your dentist or surgeon will discuss the procedure and the type of anesthesia and sedatives that will be used.
+You will not be able to eat for at least six hours before surgery.
 If you take any medicines, keep on schedule with them.
 Someone should drive you to the appointment and drive you home.

 After the surgery you may have swelling of the cheeks and jaw.
 It may be hard to eat certain foods.
 Follow your dentist's or surgeon's instructions carefully for the best recovery.
 Complications of surgery are rare, but do occur.